My Tokyo Guide

-Take a stroll through historic gardens, treat yourself to an al fresco canal-side meal, before pampering yourself with a soak in a natural hot spring—all in the old neighborhood of Kudanshita.
+Take a stroll through historic gardens, treat yourself to an alfresco canal-side meal, before pampering yourself with a soak in a natural hot spring—all in the old neighborhood of Kudanshita.

-Experience Europe in the heart of Tokyo at the Canal Cafe, located on the fringe of the trendy Kagurazaka district that is also known as the local "French Quarter."
+Experience Europe in the heart of Tokyo at the Canal Cafe, located on the fringe of the trendy Kagurazaka District that is also known as the local "French Quarter."
 Upon arrival at the Canal Cafe, you will be struck by its laid-back vibe.
 Rest your feet over a Western lunch or a beverage on the cafe's waterside patio deemed to be one of the city's best alfresco dining spots.
-Fish food is available on sale at the reception if you wish to feed the huge goldfish in the canal.
+Fish food is available for sale at the reception if you wish to feed the huge goldfish in the canal.

 Continue your walk by heading to Koishikawa Korakuen Gardens, one of Tokyo's oldest and most traditional parks.
 Built in 1629 and opened to visitors in 1938, it was named after the famous Chinese saying, "Be the first to bear the world's hardship and the last to enjoy its comfort."
 The historical gardens' network of walking trails is a natural escape from Tokyo’s urban jungle.
 While attractive all year round, you'll be in for a treat if you visit in October to November, when the maple trees turn stunning hues of orange and red.